SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OptionalChaining.rst

 Optional Chaining
 =================

-:newTerm:`Optional chaining` is a way to query and call properties, methods, and subscripts on an optional that might currently be ``nil``.
+:newTerm:`Optional chaining` is a process for querying and calling properties, methods, and subscripts on an optional that might currently be ``nil``.
 If the optional contains a value, the property, method, or subscript call succeeds;